NavarroAlexKU/Auto-Blacklist-the-Automatons/README.md

     ![ScreenShot](https://github.com/NavarroAlexKU/Auto-Blacklist-the-Automatons/blob/main/Screenshot%202022-11-19%20at%201.25.47%20PM.png)

-* Naming and Configuring the Web ACL
-    - Nameing AWS WAF
+* Next you will see theh following Steps listed to the left-hand side of your screen:
+    - Describe web ACL and associate it to AWS resources
+    - Add Rules and rule groups
+    - Set rule priority
-    - Description "Optional"
+    - Configure metrics
-    - CloudWatch Metric Name
-    for now we're just going to give it a name and click next.
+    - Review and create web ACl

     ![ScreenShot](https://raw.githubusercontent.com/NavarroAlexKU/Auto-Blacklist-the-Automatons/88bce98b653a5f8542b52ace064c1b072d83768e/Screenshot%202022-11-19%20at%201.35.07%20PM.png)